Aliases for MBD2 Gene

 GeneCards Summary for MBD2 Gene

 MBD2 (Methyl-CpG Binding Domain Protein 2) is a Protein Coding gene.
 Diseases associated with MBD2 include tetralogy of fallot.
 Among its related pathways are Macrophage Differentiation and Growth Inhibition by METS and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include chromatin binding and mRNA binding.
+GO annotations related to this gene include chromatin binding and protein domain specific binding.
 An important paralog of this gene is MBD3.

 UniProtKB/Swiss-Prot Summary for MBD2 Gene